Discover the most common variations to a Chord Progression!

-The standard diatonic chords paired with the most common variations like IVm, IIIx and bVII is what makes up the chord progressions of popular music.
+The standard diatonic chords paired with the most common variations like IVm, IIIx and bVII is what makes up most chord progressions in popular music.

 All these variations are very common and come from the Blues where we temporarily move between minor and major.

-When the Blues first begun to evolve, being accompanied by a guitar, the instruments were of low quality with very high string action.
+When the Blues first began to evolve, being accompanied by a guitar, the instruments were of low quality with very high string action.

-If the first chord was a dom7 chord they simply moved that whole pattern to fret 5 to get the IV chord and did the same thing there: A7 – D7 for example.
+Instead of chord I being a major chord or when extended, a maj7, Blues musicians decided that a dom7 chord was a better idea.
+What’s more, they simply moved that whole pattern to fret five to get the IV chord and did the same thing there, so A7 – D7 for example.

-Notice that the third is a C# (2nd string, 2nd fret)
+Notice that the 3rd is a C# (2nd string, 2nd fret)

 A singer would choose to melodically phrase using these chord notes since they feel most comfortable to sing.

 So over the A7 a singer naturally hits the notes: A, C#, E or G.

 When we move to the next chord, the IV7, or in the key of A, a D7, we can see that the b7th interval is a C, not a C#.